221107 RTA 1556

 Advocacy work ahead

-RTA will proactively work with communities to apply and participate in RTA’s and CMAP’s funding programs to build more transit-friendly neighborhoods.
-RTA will also update the Setting the Stage for Transit report, to set standards for communities that host transit services and hold them accountable for land-use decisions and improving access to transit to ensure that our riders can travel safely and efficiently.
+RTA is proactively reaching out to communities to apply and participate in RTA’s and CMAP’s funding programs to build more transit-friendly neighborhoods.
+RTA has released the Transit-Friendly Communities Guide to support communities that host transit services in improving accessibility, walkability, and sustainability to ensure that our riders can travel safely and efficiently.

 03